-- 1. Students with a Bachelor degree awarded by a Dutch higher vocational institute ("HBO") can only be admitted to the MSc CME after finalising the HBO Bridging programme as mentioned in article 10. - 2.
-Students with a Bachelor degree from either: - Delft University of Technology other than Architecture, Urbanism and Building Sciences (Bouwkunde), Civil Engineering (Civiele Techniek) or Systems Engineering, Policy Analysis & Management (Technische Bestuurskunde), - Eindhoven University of Technology other than Architecture, Urbanism and Building Sciences, Industrial Engineering or Sustainable Innovation, or - · University of Twente other than Civil Engineering or Industrial Engineering & Management - have the following options to get admitted to the MSc CME:
+- 1. Individuals holding one of the following degrees have direct access to the MSc CME: - Bachelor degree Architecture, Urbanism and Building Sciences (Bouwkunde) from Delft University of Technology or from Eindhoven University of Technology, - Bachelor degree Civil Engineering (Civiele Techniek) from Delft University of Technology or University of Twente - Bachelor degree Systems Engineering, Policy Analysis and Management (Technische Bestuurskunde) from Delft University of Technology, - Bachelor degree Industrial Engineering and Management from University of Twente, Bachelor degree Industrial Engineering from Eindhoven University of Technology Bachelor degree Sustainable Innovation from Eindhoven University of Technology. - Students who have completed a HBO Bridging, or Premaster, Programme for CME at Eindhoven University of Technology or at University of Twente have direct access to the MSc CME. - 3.
+Students with a Bachelor degree from either: - Delft University of Technology other than Architecture, Urbanism and Building Sciences (Bouwkunde), Civil Engineering (Civiele Techniek) or Systems Engineering, Policy Analysis and Management (Technische Bestuurskunde), - Eindhoven University of Technology other than Architecture, Urbanism and Building Sciences, Industrial Engineering or Sustainable Innovation, or - University of Twente other than Civil Engineering or Industrial Engineering and Management have the following options to get admitted to the MSc CME: